faxcorp/HDA-s-for-gamedev-Unreal-engine/README.md

 # FreeHDAs
-Im uploading my HDAs here so I don't loose them.
+Im uploading my HDAs here so I don't loose them and everyone can use.
 I mainly use them with Houdini for Unreal plugin (UE4/5)